niraj-desai-2909/burr/docs/concepts/sdlc.rst

 Walking through the diagram the SDLC looks like this:

-1. Write code with Burr.
+1. Write code with ApacheBurr.
 2. Use Burr's integrated observability, and trace all parts of your application.
 3. With the data collected, you can: (1) annotate what was captured and export it, or (2) create a pytest fixture with it.
 4. Create a data set from the annotated data or by running tests.